NullMK/B00381264JavaScriptFundamentalsResit/B00381264JavaResit/documentation.md

     return scene;
 };

+Function to Create Menu Scene
-// Function to create the menu scene const createMenuScene = function () {
+// JavaScript code snippet for creating a menu scene const createMenuScene = function () {
     // Create a new BabylonJS scene
     const menuScene = new BABYLON.Scene(engine);